CtrlK

 Completeness

-The description clearly answers both 'what' (understand Granola plan limits, usage quotas, and API rate limiting) and 'when' (hitting meeting limits, choosing between plans, managing Enterprise API rate limits), with explicit 'Use when' and 'Trigger' clauses.
+The description clearly answers both 'what' (understand Granola plan limits, usage quotas, and API rate limiting) and 'when' (hitting meeting limits, choosing between plans, managing Enterprise API rate limits), with an explicit 'Use when' clause and trigger terms.

 3 / 3